MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/install-configure-rms-connector.md

     >     ```
     >     For example, type: **Add-AadrmRoleBasedAdministrator -EmailAddress melisa@contoso.com -Role "ConnectorAdministrator"**
     >
-    >     Although these commands assign the connector administrator role, you could also use the GlobalAdministrator role here, as well.
+    >     Although these commands assign the connector administrator role, you could also use the GlobalAdministrator role here as well.

 During the RMS connector installation process, all prerequisite software is validated and installed, Internet Information Services (IIS) is installed if not already present, and the connector software is installed and configured.
 In addition, Azure RMS is prepared for configuration by creating the following: